cmorty/lejos/leJOSlab/ChartingLogger/README.txt

 Please report anything you deem reportable to lejos@mosen.net.
 Comments, suggestions, constructive criticism always welcome.

-You will need JFreeCHart 1.0.13.
-Go to http://www.jfree.org/jfreechart/.
-I included the classes in the ChartingLogger.jar but the download from jfree.org provides source, etc. (What a developer craves!
+Developers, you will need JFreeCHart 1.0.13 (jfreechart-1.0.13.zip) and the JCommon lib (jcommon-1.0.16.zip).
+These files are in the same directory as this file.
+Go to http://www.jfree.org/jfreechart/ for information.
+I included the classes in the ChartingLogger.jar but the zip files provide source, etc. as per the LGPL.
+(What a developer craves!
 It's got electrolytes!)

 Chart management: